-It is critical for the body’s immune system to be able to “see” inside a cell of the body, where intracellular pathogens like viruses may be “hiding” or changes may happen when a normal cell becomes a tumor cell.
-The immune system has evolved an ingenious approach to achieve this feat: every protein of a cell is represented on the surface of a cell to the immune system.
-This is accomplished by the breakdown of proteins inside the cell into short fragments called peptides, which bind to human leukocyte antigen (HLA) molecules that are transported to and displayed at the cell surface.
+It is critical for the body’s immune system to be able to “see” inside of a cell, where intracellular pathogens such as viruses may be “hiding” or be alerted of changes that may occur when a normal cell transforms into a tumor cell.
+The human immune system has evolved an ingenious approach to achieve this feat: every protein of a cell is represented on the cell’s surface and presented to the immune system.
+This is accomplished by the breakdown of proteins inside the cell into short fragments called peptides, which bind to human leukocyte antigen (HLA) molecules, and are transported to be displayed on the cell surface.

 How does it work?